- Trek on lesser-visited trails in the spectacular high Himalaya

-Spend today exploring the area around Ringmo and the magnificent Lake Phoksundo.
+Spend today exploring the area around Ringmo and Lake Phoksundo.

-It is advisable to build some extra days into any Dolpo itinerary in case of flight delays, to help with acclimatization, and also to explore the area fully.
+It is advisable to build some extra days into any Dolpo itinerary in case of flight delays, to help acclimate, and explore the area fully.
 Luckily, there's a lot to see in this valley.

-Spend today resting up and enjoying the views or stretch your legs on a hike to a viewpoint above the lake.
+Spend today resting and enjoying the views, or stretch your legs on a hike to a viewpoint above the lake.
 You can also participate in some cultural and artistic activities, such as painting and photography, or spend some time interacting with the locals.
-If the weather is good you could even go for a quick dip in the lake's cold water.
-In the evening, warm up beside a bonfire at your lodge.
+If the weather is good, you could even go for a quick dip in the lake's cold water.

-Today you'll trek back to Ringmo and continue towards Sulighat, following the stream that originates from the lake.
+Today you'll trek back to Ringmo and continue toward Sulighat, following the stream that originates from the lake.
 You'll then pass through the village of Renje.
-After an enjoyable meal break, you'll continue through fir and larch forests, then you'll hike along the Sulighat River before you reach Chhepka (8,267 feet/ 2,520 m) for the night.
+After a meal break, you'll continue through fir and larch forests, and you hike along the Sulighat River before you reach Chhepka (8,759 ft / 2,670 m) for the night.

 Trekking time: 6-7 hours

 Day 11: Trek from Chhepka to Juphal (8,120 ft / 2,475 m)

 After breakfast, you'll continue retracing your steps along the trail through forests, fields, and charming villages.
 You'll end your trek in Juphal, where you can celebrate with a local meal before spending a final night in the mountains.